nboughton/DarK-fork/ReadMe.md

 Just run the build script, you also need to build the svg theme to create the png theme.

-##### What is better SVG or PNG theme.

-PNG needs longer to build, but is a lot more resource friendly and more compatible than SVG files.

 ### Howto install the theme?

 Copy the Dark-svg or DarK-png folder to your X11 icon theme dir(usually $SYSPREFIX/share/icons)